Kentico/xperience-by-kentico-kentico-migration-tool/Migration.Tool.Extensions/README.md

     }
     ```

-You can see a sample: [SamplePageToWidgetDirector.cs](./CommunityMigrations/SamplePageToWidgetDirector.cs)

 After implementing the content item director, you need to [register the director](#registration) in the system.

 > [!TIP]
-> For a complete practical example, see [how to convert child pages to widgets](https://docs.kentico.com/x/convert_child_pages_to_widgets_guides) in the Kentico documentation.
+> You can see a sample implementation in [SamplePageToWidgetDirector.cs](./CommunityMigrations/SamplePageToWidgetDirector.cs) or follow along with our complete practical example on [how to convert child pages to widgets](https://docs.kentico.com/x/convert_child_pages_to_widgets_guides) in the Kentico documentation.

 ### Custom Class Mappings